Connect

 Traffic Patterns and What to Expect During Rush Hour

-As a major city with a large population, there is typically traffic to expect when driving in Calgary during rush hours in the morning and at night.
+As a major city with a large population, residents can expect traffic when driving in Calgary during the morning or afternoon rush hours.
 Knowing the most-used roads can help you understand how to get around quickly, and knowing the weather conditions can also impact your driving.
 Major roads include Highway 2, Highway 201, Alberta Highway 1, and Highway 8.
-The rush hour is typically between 7:30 and 9:30 in the morning and 3:30 to 5:30 in the afternoon.
+The rush hour is typically between 7:30 and 9:30 a.m. and from 3:30 to 5:30 p.m.
 The average commute time is 27 minutes, which is lower than most major cities in North America.

-As Winnipeg is smaller, the traffic tends to be less intense but still occurs during rush hours.
+As Winnipeg is smaller, the traffic tends to be less intense, though there's still congestion during rush hours.
 However, it is important to note that there are no urban freeway networks throughout the city, so people need to use suburban roads to travel around.
-Traffic tends to build up between 7:30 and 9 in the morning and between 3:30 and 5:30 in the afternoon.
+Traffic builds up during typical rush hours: 7:30–9:30 a.m. and 3:30–5:30 p.m.

 Public Transportation